JanDonnermayer/ContextPassing/docs/approach-comparsion.md

 - Url can (accidentally) be modified, making it impossible to correlate a successful checkout -> might lose customer

-## Pass a JWT token as query-parameter to funnel-page
+## Pass a JWT token with data contained as query-parameter to funnel-page

 ### Pros